 - 2 Tablespoons butter

-- 2 Tablespoons gluten-free or all-purpose flour
+- 2 Tablespoons gluten free flour, or AP flour if not GF

 - salt and pepper

-- 1-1/2 cups freshly shredded cheddar cheese (not pre-grated)
+- 1-1/2 cups freshly shredded cheddar cheese, not pre-grated

 Directions

 - Melt butter in a saucepan over medium heat.
 Add flour then whisk for one minute.
-Slowly whisk in milk then season with salt and pepper and switch to a wooden spoon.
-Stir and cook until thickened, 4-5 minutes, then turn off heat and add cheese.
-Stir until sauce is melted and smooth then taste and add additional salt and pepper if necessary.
-Serve immediately.
+Slowly whisk in milk to create a smooth sauce then season with salt and pepper and stir to combine.

 cheese sauce or not, the broccoli stalks are my *favourite* parts – the little tree bits are definitely second rate!